What should I expect?

 Whatever your appetite for adventure, your budget or interests, the Chilean Lake District combined with Chiloe Island will keep you captivated with its stunning, diverse scenery, charming local residents and sheer contrast to Southern Patagonia.

 - Multi-day hikes: either staying in a refuge hut, with a local family or camping, there are hikes ranging from 2 to 9 days, through lush temperate rainforests, past conical volcanoes or under the shadow of huge granite walls.

 - Day hikes from a lodge base: if you’d prefer to hike by day with a day pack and return in the evening to a warm bed, hot shower and privacy, there are a number of options with different levels of comfort and service.

-- Volcano hikes: as the name suggests, there is the opportunity to summit one of the 2,000 volcanoes that run down the length of Chile.
+- Volcano hikes: as the name suggests, there is the opportunity to summit some of the 2,000 volcanoes that run down the length of Chile.

 For total immersion into the lush, green, wild beauty of the Chilean Lakes, take on a multi-day hike.
 There are a number of national parks and also private parks (which act similarly to national parks).
 The two main hut-to-hut hikes available are through two private parks: the Tagua Tagua Park and the Tantauco Park.
 If you are a less experienced hiker, consider a 2-3 day hike in the Tagua Tagua Park, which can be sandwiched between a spot of comfort in a cosy lodge.
 For those looking for a real challenge, take on the tough 5 day expedition through the thick rainforest of the Tantauco Park.
 In both parks you can sleep overnight in unmanned, basic refuge huts.

 The Lake District also offers the opportunity to stay overnight with local families, as you pass through their farmland.
 The Vicente Perez Rosales National Park, famous for the emerald Petrohue Falls, has a lovely 3 day trek passing the needlepoint of the Puntiagudo Volcano, or you could hike into the granite walled Cochamo Valley - locally known as Chile’s Yosemite.
 For a longer, harder hike with overnight camping, take on the full Cochamo Circuit.

 Multi-Day Hiking Trips